witnesschain/server/README.md

 ## Quickstart

-* Download and install Ganache from `https://github.com/trufflesuite/ganache/releases`.
+First, download and install Ganache from `https://github.com/trufflesuite/ganache/releases`.

 Then run: